 A media center will be established in Sea Aggie Center 601 or PE 107 to accommodate the electronic and data outlet needs of the responding media.

 The Incident Command Team will coordinate all media interactions with campus members.
-The President and CEO or designee will serve as the chief spokesperson for the campus.
+The COO or designee will serve as the chief spokesperson for the campus.

-If employees are called by outsiders or members of the media, they should refrain from comment and refer the individual to Incident Command Center
+If employees are called by outsiders or members of the media, they should refrain from comment and refer the individual to Emergency Operations Center

 Employees should be weary of video cameras and their coverage of the incident at the scene.